Top 9 Things To Do In Dublin Plus Best Hotels & Restaurants

 Located across the street from Christ’s Church Cathedral, Dublinia is a fun, interactive museum with ever-changing exhibits featuring Dublin’s Viking origins and what culture and daily life were like in medieval Ireland.

-At the end of your visit, if your legs aren’t too tired, climb the 96 steps up St. Michael’s Tower to take in the sweeping views of Dublin.
+At the end of your visit to Dublinia, if your legs aren’t too tired, climb the 96 steps up St. Michael’s Tower to take in the sweeping views of Dublin.

 Trinity College